Electrolyte Imbalance: Symptoms and How to Correct

 Using High-Quality Salts

 Your body needs salts for healthy functioning.
 However, traditional table salts are chemically synthesized and isolated forms of sodium chloride (NaCI).
 They are far from natural and are not the best choices for optimal nutrition.
-Natural salts can actually help regulate fluid balance in the tissues of your body and help to prevent electrolyte imbalance.
+Natural salts can actually help regulate fluid balance in the tissues of your body and help prevent electrolyte imbalance.

-I recommend Himalayan, Celtic and Redmond’s sea salt.
+I recommend Himalayan, Celtic, and Redmond’s sea salt.
 These natural salts contain over 80 different minerals in trace amounts, including zinc, manganese, phosphorus, and silica.
 If you are craving salty foods, there is a high chance that your body is actually craving trace minerals.
 These three natural salts are excellent options to add to your food to satisfy cravings and correct imbalances.

 electrolyte imbalance